Implement Google Analytics 4 in ConvertPlus and InLine Checkout (with GTM)

 - Target platform → Web

-5. Copy the Google Tag Manager Container ID.
-It will be used in the 2Checkout Merchant Control Panel for the Google Tag Manager set-up.
+- Copy the Google Tag Manager Container ID.
+It will be used in the 2Checkout Control Panel for the Google Tag Manager set-up.

-Creating the Google Analytics 4 Configuration tag in Google Tag Manager
+Creating the Google Tag in Google Tag Manager

-1. Click to create a new tag in Google Tag Manager and select Google Analytics: GA4 Configuration from the list pre-defined tags.
+- Click to create a new tag in Google Tag Manager and select Google Tag from the list pre-defined tags.

-2. In the Measurement ID section in Google Tag Manager, enter the Measurement ID.
+In the Tag ID section in Google Tag Manager, enter the Measurement ID.
 You can find the ID in your Google Analytics 4 with the following steps:

 - Navigate to Admin -> Data Streams.